ESTR-eval-app/estr-eval-app-android/README.md

 ## Ensuring network connectivity
 Since the application's content relies entirely on the web application, it cannot be used without an internet connection.
 The application checks to ensure that the device is connected before attempting to retrieve content from the server.

+## Setting mobile app URL
+By default, the web view opens a URL defined in a constant declared at the top of `MainActivity.java`.
+Should the need arise to change this on a per-client basis, long-tapping five times anywhere in the web view that displays the mobile web app will show a dialog allowing an alternate url to be entered.
+This is stored in a shared preference on the device, and will be the target URL for the web view when the app is next launched.